magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

 ---
 layout: default
 group: styleguide
-subgroup: Style Guide
+subgroup: Admin Style Guide
-title: Admin Style Guide
+title: Admin Voice and Tone
-menu_title: Content Voice and Tone
+menu_title: Voice and Tone
-menu_order: 3
+menu_order: 5
 menu_node:
 version: 2.0
 github_link: design-styleguide/content-voice-tone/content-voice-tone.md
 ---
-## Content Voice and Tone

 Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} content is crafted to be read and clearly understood by merchants performing administrative tasks and managing their stores through the Magento software interface.

-Writers will need to change their tone, depending on the context:
+Writers should change their tone, depending on the context:

 * Most Admin content is instructional and task-oriented.
 This content should guide merchants through each task with a casual — but direct, professional, and empowering — writing tone.

-* Some Magento content is marketing oriented, and this tone is different – writers engage customers with specific value propositions (not fluff) and descriptions that include accurate and tangible benefits.
+* Some Magento content is marketing oriented, requiring writers to engage customers with specific value propositions (not fluff) and descriptions that include accurate and tangible benefits.

-* Many Admin content types are specific to user interfaces and design patterns – including alt text (image descriptions), button and link labels, contextual help, form content, navigation, and errors and messages.
-While this tone is more focused on accuracy and brevity than other content the same standards apply: Use clear, plain language and consult global conventions to ensure the content is understood by all.
+* User interface and design pattern content – including alt text (image descriptions), button and link labels, contextual help, form content, navigation, and errors and messages – require more brevity.
+While this tone is more focused on accuracy and conciseness than other content, the same standards apply: Use clear, plain language and consult global conventions to ensure the content is understood by all.

-In all contexts, be sure that you use the correct terms to avoid confusion – when in doubt, consult the [Magento Glossary](https://magento.github.io/glossary/index.html), [Magento Word Usage Bank](https://magento.github.io/glossary/word-usage.html), the [Admin Design Pattern Library]({{page.baseurl}}pattern-library/bk-pattern.html), and our external writing references, including:
+In all contexts, use correct terms to avoid confusion – when in doubt, consult the [Magento Glossary](https://magento.github.io/glossary/index.html), [Magento Word Usage Bank](https://magento.github.io/glossary/word-usage.html), the [Admin Design Pattern Library]({{page.baseurl}}pattern-library/bk-pattern.html), and our external writing references, including:

 1. The Associated Press Stylebook
 2. Microsoft Manual of Style — Content for a worldwide audience (Ch.
 3), Accessible content (Ch.
 4), Procedures and technical content (Ch.
 6)

-### Guidelines
+## Guidelines

-**Write casually, but professionally, in gender-neutral language.**
+**Write casual, but professional, content in gender-neutral terms.**

 Create a consistent tone of communication that sounds like dialogue, as you would hear it.
 Here’s a useful tip when creating copy:  Imagine describing the product or task face-to-face with a new marketing employee.

 Use contractions for verbs and write sentences with plain, concise language.
 Never use a long word when a shorter word can be used, and omit unnecessary words.

 Content should be gender neutral.
-To avoid “his” or “her” pronouns, convert singular words to plural words, so you can use “their”, instead.
+To avoid “his” or “her” pronouns, change from singular to plural and use a gender-neutral “their”, instead.

 <div class="bs-callout bs-callout-tip" markdown="1">
  **No** – "A merchant can update his extensions."